jaarend/VibrantCastPlatform/README.md

 Users have the ability to upload their own individual artwork portfolio, add details about their artwork, message other artists, and upgrade their membership.

-Organizations such as galleries, artistt collectives, and schools can showcase the artwork of their members.
+Organizations such as galleries, artist collectives, and schools can showcase the artwork of their members.

 Future improvements:
 * Ability to create collections and add artwork to it